sethpthomas91/TTT-ruby/README.md

 # TTT-ruby
-This will be a TTT program for my 8th Light apprentice.
+This will be a TTT program for my 8th Light apprenticeship.